 The Police wear uniforms.
 The staff in a shop have badges.
 Construction workers have orange vests.
 Doctors have coats and stethoscopes.
-A Monk too wears a habit as his work uniform, but a habit is so much more.
-Like a the paschal candle shining out the light of the resurrection or holy water reminding us of our baptism, the religious habit shows forth an inner consecration.
+A Monk also wears a habit as his work uniform, but a habit is much more.
+Like the paschal candle shining out the light of the resurrection or holy water reminding us of our baptism, the religious habit shows forth an inner consecration.
 Religious profession sets a monk apart.
 He becomes a consecrated person.
 He belongs in a very particular way to God.
-Although the habit does not make the monk (St Basil), the habit expresses fundamentally that the Monk is different.
+Although the habit does not make the monk (St Basil), the habit expresses fundamentally that the monk is different.
 He lives a different life; He is not supposed to live like everyone else.
 He is called to live a life totally dedicated to God.
-He becomes a walking visible sign of the future life of heaven.
-He becomes a living reminder that God exists, there is something more.
+He becomes a visible walking sign of the future life of heaven.
+He becomes a living reminder that God exists, that there is something more.

 Aren’t you Dominicans?

 Many people mistake the Pauline Fathers for Dominicans.
 Our habit indeed is very similar.
 There are many religious orders in the church that wear a similar habit.
 It shows how popular and effective it is as a Habit.
 It has a genuine quality about it, and it has stood the test of time.
 The Dominicans did not invent the Habit.
 Both St Dominic and Blessed Eusebius were canons regular before they founded their respective orders.
 They merely kept their old Habits and changed the rochet for a scapular.
 Norbertines, to this day, keep this original habit.